B2B Manufacturing · Marketing Strategy

 Why it matters: The modern B2B purchase doesn’t unfold in a conference room — it plays out across browser tabs, shared Slack threads, and forwarded PDFs.

-Gartner research shows B2B buyers now spend only 17% of their total purchasing time meeting with potential vendors, and that sliver is split across every supplier on their shortlist — meaning any single rep might get 5% or less of the committee's actual attention.
+Gartner research shows B2B buyers now spend only 17% of their total purchasing time meeting with potential vendors — and that sliver is split across every supplier on the shortlist, meaning any single rep might get 5% or less of the committee’s actual attention.1

 The rest of the journey happens independently: stakeholders pulling spec sheets, comparing feature matrices, reading reviews, and stress-testing claims against their own technical and operational requirements.
-And they're not doing it alone.
-For complex B2B solutions, a typical buying group includes 5–11 decision makers, each entering the process with 4 to 5 pieces of independent research they later share among the group — which means your product content isn't being read once.
-It's being forwarded, debated, and re-evaluated by people who never filled out your demo form and never spoke to your team.
+For complex B2B solutions, a typical buying group includes 5–11 decision makers, each entering the process with 4 to 5 pieces of independent research they later share — which means your product content isn’t being read once.
+It’s being forwarded, debated, and re-evaluated by people who never filled out your demo form and never spoke to your team.

 2. What Industrial B2B Buyers Expect from Suppliers